-Shorter woman, taller man: Preferences for partner height translate into actual partner choicesJanuary 16th, 2013 in Psychology & Psychiatry /
+Shorter woman, taller man: Preferences for partner height translate into actual partner choicesJanuary 16, 2013 in Medicine & Health / Psychology & Psychiatry

 Finding Mr. or Ms. Right is a complicated process, and choosing a mate may involve compromising on less important factors like their height.
 However, research published January 16 in the open access journal PLOS ONE by Gert Stulp and colleagues from the University of Groningen, Netherlands suggests that despite the many other factors involved, people's preferences for a partner's height are reflected in real couples in the UK.